-Beginning in tax year 2008, taxpayers can use the new Form CT-611.1 to claim the brownfield redevelopment tax credit with respect to a qualified site for which a notice of acceptance into the Brownfield Cleanup Program was issued by the Department of Environmental Conservation (DEC) on or after June 23, 2008.
+Use Form CT-611.1 to claim the brownfield redevelopment tax credit with respect to a qualified site for which a notice of acceptance into the Brownfield Cleanup Program was issued by the Department of Environmental Conservation (DEC) on or after June 23, 2008.
 For qualified sites accepted into the program prior to June 23, 2008, taxpayers must use Form CT-611, Claim for Brownfield Redevelopment Tax Credit, for Qualified Sites Accepted into the Brownfield Cleanup Program Prior to June 23, 2008.